robinmattern/FRDocs_dev01-robin/_home.md

 <!-- ------------------------------------------------------------------------- -->

 ----
-### formR Introduction - The Renaissance Developer
+### formR Introduction - The Renaissance Web Developer
 ----

 - Shouldn't every computer professional understand the total picture?
 Whether your expertise is infrastructure, database, presentation or project management, you can't go wrong with more knowledge about the other disciplines.